Types of Degrees Specialized Sales Majors Are Getting

 |High School Diploma - or the equivalent (for example, GED)||31.8%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||4.9%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.3%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.1%|

 Online Specialized Sales Programs

-In the 2018-2019 academic year, 217 schools offered some type of specialized sales, merchandising and marketing program.
+In 2018-2019, 217 schools offered a specialized marketing program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.